jonniebigodes/gatsby-starter-square/README.md

 - **For a complete run down on the Square Payments documentation, head [to their developers documentation site](https://developer.squareup.com/us/en).** In there you'll find not only a well documentated usage of the API that is available, but also some examples.

-- **For a set of testing values for your site, head to [this page](https://developer.squareup.com/docs/testing/test-values).** In tehre you'll find a list of card values that can be used for testing purposes.
+- **For a set of testing values for your site, head to [this page](https://developer.squareup.com/docs/testing/test-values).** In there you'll find a list of card values that can be used for testing purposes.

+- **A concise document on how to use the [Square Payments with Gatsby](https://www.gatsbyjs.org/docs/processing-payments-with-square/)** In here you'll be introduced on how you could use the Square Payments integrated nicely with Gatsby.

 ## Deploy